mattsemar/dsp-personal-logistics/readme.md

 Click the `Install with Mod Manager` link above.

 ## Changelog

+#### v1.2.1
+Bugfix, fixed issue in logic of IlsDemandRules mode where remote supply available counts where not being set

+#### v1.2.0
+Add ability to order mecha to fly to nearest Build Preview location.
+CTRL+R to toggle (see Build Preview Navigation section above)
+Added config option for controlling what types of stations are pulled from. (see Request Modes section for more info)

+#### v1.1.2
+Bugfix, fixed issue issue where old reference was kept after loading new game save

 #### v1.1.1
 Bugfix, fixed concurrent modification issue with logistics network